hwchiu/blog-source/source/_posts/introduce-cni-ii.md

 date: 2018-04-08 05:16:01
 description:
 ---

+I have write three posts about the CNI and you can found the other posts below [[CNI] Bridge Network In Docker](https://www.hwchiu.com/introduce-cni-i.html) [[CNI] Write A CNI Plugin By Golang](https://www.hwchiu.com/introduce-cni-iii.html)

 In this post, I will try to introduce the concept of Container Network Interface (CNI), including why we need this, how it works and what does it do.